The Revival of the Jack-in-the-Green

 First started in 2004 the Carshalton Jack is a celebration of Harvest and takes place in September each year.
 The Straw Jack is made from the last straw of the harvest and is ritually stripped in the evening at The Hope Pub so that all present can take a keepsake and then he is burnt in a brazier.
 It is hoped that he will be burnt as a complete figure one year.
 The Straw Jack is more closely related to the Jack in the Green than to traditional straw bears having no legs and being built around a frame.
 Jack is attended by his followers; the Squire, The Rat Catcher, The Scarecrow, The Reaper Man, The Corn Dollies and The Cider Man.

-I do not believe that the Carshalton Straw Jack went out in 2020 but may still do so in 2021.
+The Carshalton Straw Jack did not go out in 2020 but may still do so in 2021.

 Grand Hama Morris Jack-in-the-Green (Started 2017?)